 We all put off work or tasks from time to time.
 Making a stressful phone call or going to the gym can end up at the bottom of the to-do list.
 Don’t make excuses; tackle procrastination head-on.
 Instead of doing it tomorrow, do it now.
 Think about the real reason you’re trying to delay your task.
 Sometimes just starting it is the best thing to do.
 Often, it’s not as bad once you’re doing it.

 Have you ever noticed that you push yourself harder at the gym when you go with a friend?
 Surrounding yourself with like-minded people is one of the best things you can do to stay motivated.
 Do you have people in your life who inspire you and motivate you?
 Whether it’s in business or other topics you’re passionate about, we are constantly giving and receiving inspiration and energy.
 So choose your circle of friends carefully.
+This can extend to the media you bring into your life, as well.
+You can find motivation for your professional life by reading one of the best startup business books.

 Motivation is a powerful but tricky beast.
 By building better rituals, you can make motivation a habit.
 Treat motivation like any other habit you’re trying to develop.
 Work on your mindset every day, and set up a morning routine like a killer morning workout or meditation session before you start your day.